Radio in New Zealand: Private radio

-Central Media Group (Ski FM Network)

-The Ski FM Network is New Zealand's largest independent Top 40 radio network, wholly privately owned and operated.

-From studios in Ohakune, the program audio is fed to the network via high speed fiber to Whanganui on 93.6 FM, Ohakune 106.2 FM, Ruapehu/Turoa 91.8, National Park/Whakapapa 105.4, Rotorua 90.0 FM, Taihape 107FM, Taumarunui 91.1, Taupo 87.8 FM, and online via Tune-In, iHeart Radio and www.skifmnetwork.co.nz.

-Originally established in the early 80's as a niche market platform, the brand has seen a few owners over the years and since 2012 the current owners have solidified additional frequencies for use around New Zealand at a later date for additional brands and content.
-An additional 12 frequencies have been secured for future expansion.

-The Ski Brand has a regional coverage which includes a population footprint of 135,772 plus the Summer and Winter visitor population spikes, it allows their advertisers to buy at provincial rates and receive metropolitan sized audiences.
-Currently, with no need for segmented markets, advertisers find the return on investment for full network placement works exceptionally well.

 New Zealand Media and Entertainment

 New Zealand Media and Entertainment is one of New Zealand's largest radio companies.
 It was formed in 2014 through the formal merger of The Radio Network and the New Zealand assets of APN News & Media, which includes magazines and newspapers like The New Zealand Herald.
 The Radio Network, in turn, began when the commercial radio activities of Radio New Zealand were sold-off in 1996, putting the Sports Roundup service and the Newstalk ZB, Classic Hits and ZM networks into entirely private ownership.

 The company now runs talk radio network Newstalk ZB and sports radio network Radio Sport alongside music networks Radio Hauraki, Coast, Flava, The Hits and Mix.
 Privately owned Gore station Hokonui Gold is operated by NZME under a long-term lease contract.